Grouter/godot-fftwater/README.md

 # Godot FFT Water
 Works on Godot 3.1-beta

 This project is still not finished.
-See TODO boeard in here:
+See TODO board in here:
 [Road to version 1.0](https://github.com/Grouter/godot-fftwater/projects/1)

 ---

 # Usage (if you want to just use it in your gameboard
-`tessendorf.gdns` library just generates displacement values and pushes them via texture to material(shader) passed in by update funtion.
-Actual vertex displacement must be done in shader.

 Download zip from [release page](https://github.com/Grouter/godot-fftwater/releases) and unzip in your Godot project folder.

 1) Create `MeshInstance` and set `PlaneMesh` as mesh property